Browse the knowledge base

 The vendor in Trading Partners gets created (if new) or updated (if it already existed).
 If existing, the canonical name on the master record stays as it was (your correction on one document doesn't rename the master record); to rename the master record itself, edit at Trading Partners → vendor → Edit.
 If you typed a slightly different variant of an existing vendor, the system links to the canonical record without renaming it.

 • You only have 1–2 corrections for the vendor.
-The system is cautious about over-fitting on small samples.
-The third correction usually closes the loop.
+The system is cautious about small samples — a pattern activates after the third confirmation.

-In any of these cases, correct each occurrence; the system will catch up.
+In any of these cases, correct each occurrence; the system catches up.

 Editing the vendor master record